aidisapp/alx-low_level_programming/0x03-debugging/README.md

-This is my readme file, it is actually describing all I'll be doing for this project
+#0x03.
+C - Debugging
+This is my Readme file to describe my quest in learning how to debug for the first time